 Research involving human subjects, human material, or human data, must have been performed in accordance with the Declaration of Helsinki and must have been approved by an appropriate ethics committee.
 A statement detailing this, including the name of the ethics committee and the reference number where appropriate, must appear in all manuscripts reporting such research.
 If a study has been granted an exemption from requiring ethics approval, this should also be detailed in the manuscript (including the name of the ethics committee that granted the exemption).
 Further information and documentation to support this should be made available to Editors on request.
 Manuscripts may be rejected if the Editor considers that the research has not been carried out within an appropriate ethical framework.
 In rare cases, Editors may contact the ethics committee for further information.

 When reporting experiments on animals, authors should indicate whether the institutional and national guide for the care and use of laboratory animals was followed.
 [International Committee of Medical Journal Editors ("Uniform Requirements for Manuscripts Submitted to Biomedical Journals") February 2006].

 Language editing support

 Organisms requires manuscripts submitted to meet international standards fo English language to be considered for pubblication.

-Note that sending your manuscript for language editing does not imply or guarantee thet it will be accepted for pubblication by Organisms journal.
-Editorial decisions on the scientific content of a manuscript are independent of whether it has received language editing or proofing by Dr. Karen Margaret McPherson, or other services.
+Note that sending your manuscript for language editing does not imply or guarantee thet the journal will accept it for publication.
+Editorial decisions on the scientific content of a manuscript are independent of whether it has received language editing or proofing.